learnlatex/learnlatex.github.io/en/help.md

    site, and you may save your project in your overleaf account and return to it later.

-3. If you have a TeX system installed locally you may copy the code example off the page, either explicitly selecting it, or by using the <button>Copy</button>.
-This wil place the code in your Operating System Clipboard so you can start a blank document using your local editor, and paste in the text.
+3. If you have a TeX system installed locally, then you may copy the example code off the page, either explicitly selecting it, or by using the <button>Copy</button> button.
+This will place the code in your operating system clipboard so you can start a blank document using your local editor, and paste in the text.